lweitkamp/Reproducibility_GAE/blogpost.md

 The idea of using GAE as a baseline in actor-critic methods is that is reduces variance while introducing a tolerable amount of bias compared to using the more standard AE.
 As $n$-step bootstrapping show high variance for higher $n$ and high bias for lower $n$ we hypothesized that GAE should work better for higher values of $n$.

 What we see is that GAE does indeed outperform AE for higher value of $n$ as it shows much less variance.
 Also the learning curve for AE becomes gradually less steep when $n$-step approaches the MC method while this is not the case for GAE.
-However is the $n$ get too high, $n>100$, GAE will start to perform worse again, but will still be better than AE.
+However if $n$ is set too high, $n>100$, GAE will start to perform worse again, but will still be better than AE.

 Now it is important to keep in mind that the way these methods are tested is quite limited.
 In this experiment the returns showed are averaged over a total of 5 seeds, which could give misleading results.
 Also, the results obtained in this experiment could be specific for this environment.
 For further research we would suggest to test these methods on other environments to see if our conclusion generalizes well.